What are the Effects of Robaxin with Alcohol?

 The usual adult dose:

-For the relief of symptoms of moderate degree, one dose of 1 gram (one 10 mL vial) IV or IM once may be adequate once then switched orally.
+To relieve symptoms of a moderate degree, one dose of 1 gram (one 10 mL vial) IV or I.M. once may be adequate and then switched orally.

-For the severest cases or in postoperative conditions in which oral administration is not feasible, additional doses of 1 gram may be repeated every 8 hours up to a maximum of 3 g/day for no more than 3 consecutive days.
+For the severest cases or in postoperative conditions where oral administration is not feasible, additional doses of 1 gram may be repeated every 8 hours up to a maximum of 3 g/day for no more than three consecutive days.

-There is clinical evidence which suggests that methocarbamol may have a beneficial effect in the control of the neuromuscular manifestations of tetanus.
+Clinical evidence suggests that methocarbamol may be beneficial in controlling the neuromuscular manifestations of tetanus.
 It does not, however, replace the usual procedure of debridement, tetanus antitoxin, penicillin, tracheotomy, attention to fluid balance, and supportive care.
 ROBAXIN Injectable should be added to the regimen as soon as possible.

 For Pediatric Patients:

 A minimum initial dose of 15 mg/kg or 500 mg/m² is recommended.
-This dosage may be repeated every six hours, if required.
-The total dose should not exceed 1.8 g/m² for 3 consecutive days.
-The maintenance dosage may be given by injection into tubing or by I.V. infusion with an appropriate quantity of fluid.
+This dosage may be repeated every six hours if required.
+The total amount should not exceed 1.8 g/m² for three consecutive days.
+The maintenance dosage may be given by injection into the tubing or I.V. infusion with an appropriate quantity of fluid.

-The maximum dosage for an adult is 3g in a span of 24 hours.
+The maximum dosage for an adult is 3g in 24 hours.
 A higher dosage is recommended for post-operative conditions in the first 48 to 72 hours; the dosage should be gradually reduced to 4000 mg once a day.

 Side Effects Of Robaxin